dazraf/vertx-hot/readme.md

 **Required**

 * `verticleReference` - either the fully-qualified reference to the top-level verticle of your application or a [service reference](https://github.com/vert-x3/vertx-service-factory).
+Please note that for services, the service configuration must not state an `isolationGroup`.

 **Optional**